myssiah/cdm-economy/README.md

 * Ensure to keep our businesses running and available under CDM Economy for long term (6-12 months)
 * Exploit reasonable methods and technologies to fulfil our aforementioned pledges

+## Frequently Asked Questions (FAQs)

+* Who can pledge the Manifesto and participate ?

+    Any one who is selling goods and services, from grocery sellers in the markets and tri-cycle captains to large conglomerates such as chained supermarkets and high-end resturants/clubs/bars/hotels.

+* How to determine the details ?
+The Manifesto is short and vague.

+    Refer to the [Guidelines](#Guidelines) for the guidelines we compile for the specific type of business.
+If your business is not listed, contact "tallalchemist001@gmail.com".

 ## Guidelines

 ### Food Vendors and Restaurants